Devissage and Localization for the Grothendieck Spectrum of Varieties: CGW-Categories

 Now let $\D$ be any ordinary category.
 We write $\Ar_\triangle\D$ for the category whose objects are morphisms $A \rto B$ in $\D$, and where

 \end{definition}

 We now come to the definition of a CGW-category.

-\begin{definition} A \emph{CGW-category} $(\C,\phi,c,k)$ is a double category $\C = (\E,\M)$, an isomorphism of categories $\phi:\iso\E \rto \iso \M$ and equivalences of categories which satisfy: \begin{itemize} \item[(Z)] $\C$ contains an object $\initial$ which is initial in both $\E$ and $\M$. \item[(I)] If $f: A \rto B$ is an isomorphism then all four of the following squares are distinguished:
+\begin{definition} A \emph{CGW-category} $(\C,\phi,c,k)$ is a double category $\C = (\E,\M)$, an isomorphism of categories $\phi:\iso \M \rto \iso \E$ which is the identity on objects, and equivalences of categories which satisfy: \begin{itemize} \item[(Z)] $\C$ contains an object $\initial$ which is initial in both $\E$ and $\M$. \item[(I)] If $f: A \mrto B$ is any isomorphism in $\M$ then all four of the following squares are distinguished: